 If you cannot get enough of university courses, there are some master classes of the UvA and VU you can follow.
 These do not replace other obligations such as the topical lectures or graduate schools.

 NWO-I provides a series of training courses especially for PhD students that ranges from writing courses to career planning.
 Many of these last only two days, but others can take up to a week to complete.
-Of these courses, the course Taking Charge of your PhD Project is obligatory for all PhD students and the Dutch Welcome Course is an additional requirement for foreign students.
+Of these courses, the course Taking Charge of your PhD Project is obligatory for all PhD students.
 The full list of NWO-I courses can be found here.

 Personal coaching is also provided by NWO-I. These individual coaching programmes are intended to support professional and personal development.
 If you are interested in personal coaching, contact Ed van Willigen of the Nikhef HR department.